-- Click on the Open Tabs icon .
-This will open the Open Tabs panel.
+- Click the Open Tabs icon.
+This will load the Open Tabs panel.

 - Select your recipients.
-You can select to send the URLs to 1 or more students, selected groups or your entire class by clicking on the appropriate icons
+You can select a single or multiple learners, groups or your entire class by clicking on the appropriate icons

 - Click the Open Tabs button.
 Within seconds, the tabs will open in your students browsers.